zstumgoren/gentle-intro-to-sql/docs/part2/subqueries-revisited.rst

 |state_contrib_pct_dynamic|

-Above, we've simply replaced the hard-coded value with our original query.
+Above, we've simply replaced the hard-coded sum of all contributions with the query that generated the value.
 SQLite will calculate this total once and use it to determine each state's percentage of overall contributions.

 Not too shabby.
-Subqueries in select statements can clearly be a powerful tool in your SQL toolkit, especially when combined with aggregates, ``GROUP BY`` and other SQL skills we've covered in Part II.
+Subqueries in select statements can clearly be a powerful tool in your SQL skill set, especially when combined with aggregates, ``GROUP BY`` and other SQL features we've covered in Part II.

 A word of caution
 ^^^^^^^^^^^^^^^^^